(Last updated on: 25/11/2022)

 I have written a detailed post on the concept of economic leakage in tourism, you can take a look here- Economic leakage in tourism explained.

-Another negative economic impact of tourism is the cost of infrastructure.
+Another one of the negative economic impacts of tourism is the cost of infrastructure.
 Tourism development can cost the local government and local taxpayers a great deal of money.

 Tourism may require the government to improve the airport, roads and other infrastructure, which are costly.
 The development of the third runway at London Heathrow, for example, is estimated to cost £18.6billion!